sherpa-ai/sherpa/docs/tutorials/pbt.rst

 ----------

 Population Based Training (PBT) as introduced by Jaderberg et al. 2017 is an evolutionary algorithm for hyperparameter search.
-The figure below shows a diagram of how it works.
+The diagram below is taken from Jaderberg et al. 2017 and gives an intuition on the algorithm.
 It starts with a random population of hyperparamater configurations.
 Each population member is trained for a limited amount of time and evaluated.
 When every population member has been evaluated, the ones with low scores replace their own weights and hyperparameters